Garrard & Co: History

-In 1848 Garrard produced what is now referred to as the America's Cup, the oldest international sporting trophy.
+In 1848, Garrard produced what is now referred to as the America's Cup, the oldest international sporting trophy.
 The Cup is an ornate sterling silver bottomless ewer originally awarded in 1851 by the Royal Yacht Squadron for a yacht race around the Isle of Wight in England, which was won by the schooner America.
 The trophy was renamed the 'America's Cup' after the yacht and was donated to the New York Yacht Club under the terms of the Deed of Gift, which made the cup available for perpetual international competition.

 Garrard amalgamated with The Goldsmiths and Silversmiths Company in 1952, when they closed their Albemarle workshops and moved premises to Regent Street.
+In October 1959, Mappin & Webb, a subsidiary of Sears Holdings, bought Garrard.

-Garrard merged with the jewellery firm Asprey in 1998 to become Asprey & Garrard, moving from 112 Regent Street to premises on New Bond Street.
+In July 1990, Sears sold Mappin & Webb and Garrard to fellow jeweller, Asprey plc, retaining an 38.5% interest in the expanded group.
+In 1998, Asprey plc was renamed Asprey & Garrard and moved from 112 Regent Street to premises on New Bond Street.
 The company demerged in 2002, with Garrard returning to the Albemarle Street site it first occupied in 1911.
 Garrard was acquired by the US private equity firm Yucaipa Companies in 2006, ending its partnership with Asprey.

 Jade Jagger was the creative director for the company from 2001 until being replaced by Stephen Webster in 2006.
-In 2012 Sara Prentice was appointed Creative Director of the brand.
+In 2012, Sara Prentice was appointed creative director of the brand.

-Royal Warrant
+Royal warrant

 In 2007, Garrard & Co's services as crown jeweller were no longer required, with the reason cited being that it was simply 'time for a change'.
 This ended over 160 years of Garrard's tenure as the inaugural British Royal Jeweller, although Garrard still holds a royal warrant from Charles III while he was Prince of Wales.